Narco-state: Venezuela

-More recently, Venezuela has been labeled a narco-state, due to the relations between some Venezuelan government officials to drug cartels and criminal factions all across Latin America.
+Since the late 2010s, Venezuela has been labeled a narco-state due to the relations between some Venezuelan government officials to drug cartels and criminal factions all across Latin America.
 For example, former vice president of Venezuela Tareck el Aissami has been accused of supporting drug trafficking and helping Mexican drug cartels.
 El Aissami has been sanctioned by the United States since 2017.
 The nephews and sons of Venezuela's president Nicolas Maduro are also being accused of financing drug trades and being involved in the Narcosobrinos affair.
-In November 2017, the United States's UN ambassador Nikki Haley accused Venezuela of being a "dangerous narco-state".
+In November 2017, the United States ambassador to the UN Nikki Haley accused Venezuela of being a "dangerous narco-state".